Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 You can report side effects to your doctor, or directly at www.tga.gov.au/reporting-problems

-Why and when to get tested for ESR
+Why and when to get an ESR done

 Read more on Lab Tests Online AU website